Sims Legacy Collection โ€“ Install Guide

 .iff Downloaded Lots

-Lot files go in UserData\Houses\ for your default neighbourhood, or UserData1\Houses\, UserData2\Houses\ etc. for others.
+Lot files go in the save directory (not the game install folder) under UserData\Houses\ for your default neighbourhood, or UserData1\Houses\, UserData2\Houses\ etc. for others.

 Save File Location